-NoCSS is a custom-written stylesheet that explicitly sets CSS properties to browser-default values using !important, overriding any author styles.
+NoCSS is a custom-written stylesheet that explicitly sets CSS properties to browser-default values, recreating the unstyled look of a page with no CSS.

 The strategy is simple but powerful: